What is the Zero Carbon Building Solutions Micro-Certificate?

 To support the 2050 Canadian carbon-neutral targets, it is important to recognize the importance of carbon emission reductions in building.
 This program provides an important tool for industry professionals to decarbonize buildings.

-This program offers a unique perspective based on the first made-in-Canada framework “Zero Carbon Building Standards” from Canada Green Building Council and provides hands-on practice for industry professionals to understand and pursue zero-carbon building designs, manufacture, construction and management.
-This micro-certificate is rooted in real-world applications focusing on domestic and international case studies, and making strong linkages for architects, engineers, contractors and manufacturers.
+This program offers a unique perspective through whole building life cycle assessment and provides hands-on practice for industry professionals to understand and pursue zero-carbon building designs, manufacture, construction, and management.
+This micro-certificate is rooted in real-world applications focusing on domestic and international case studies, and making strong linkages for architects, engineers, contractors, and manufacturers.

 What will you learn?